 Things I loved in 2016

 - Being told that Jessica didn’t need to have her next surgery before she started school and that all being well it can wait for another year or two.
-We’ve had two hospital admissions this year (one planned and one unexpected one) but the thought of surgery was a big weight on my mind throughout the first part of 2016 and it was a huge relief to have this weight lifted.
+We’ve had two hospital admissions this year (one planned and one unexpected one).
+The thought of surgery was a big weight on my mind throughout the first part of 2016.
+It was a huge relief to have this weight lifted.

 - A week’s holiday at Butlins – seeing how much the girls enjoyed all the live shows, the photo shoots with the various characters and the rides on the tots funfair.
 It was also lovely to see them both becoming more confident in the swimming pool.

 - Travelling from Land’s End to John O’Groats by bus and train.
-It was crazy and fun and we did wonder whether we were mad to attempt long train journeys with two small children in tow but they amazed us by how well they coped and how much they enjoyed it too!
+It was crazy and fun.
+We did wonder whether we were mad to attempt long train journeys with two small children in tow but they amazed us by how well they coped and how much they enjoyed it too!

 - Rediscovering how much I enjoy drawing.
 My Christmas present for my hubby this year was a book sharing 96 things I love about him – one for each page with a little sketch to illustrate it.
 Seeing his reaction was one of the highlights of Christmas Day.
 For me though, working on it was also a constant reminder to focus on the positives in our marriage and not on the challenges, which is all too easy to do at times!